Book Your Next Adventure: 1 (866) 383-9453 +416-746-7427

 Accommodation…

-On Day 1 we will be spending the night at the Bocawina Eco-Resort
+On Day 1 and 2 we will be spending the night at the Bocawina Eco-Resort

-On Days 4 and 5 we will be spending the night at the Bocawina Eco-Resort
+On Day 5 we will be spending the night at the Bocawina Eco-Resort

 Transportation…At the start of the trip we pick you up on arrival at the Belize International Airport on Day 1.
 On the last day of the trip we drop you off in Dangriga.
 All transportation by land, air and water from Day 1 to Day 10 on the trip is included.